 Vanilla extract adds the aroma of the vanilla bean to bakes while also enhancing the other flavors in the recipe.
 Bakes without vanilla extract are muted and flat.

 Do I need to use premium vanilla extract?

-Premium vanilla extract is one of the most potent forms of vanilla next to vanilla paste but due to its watery consistency, it’s a lot more versatile.
-Imitation vanilla is a fine substitute in very specific recipes where the vanilla flavor will be less detectable such as pudding, pastry cream, and icing.
+Premium vanilla extract is one of the most potent forms of vanilla, second only to vanilla paste.
+Due to its liquid consistency, it is more versatile and can be used in a wide variety of recipes.
+Imitation vanilla extract can be used as a substitute in certain recipes where the vanilla flavor is less prominent, such as puddings, pastry cream, and icings.